Evaporation of binary liquids from a capillary tube: Analytical model

 or

 For $\tn \rightarrow 0$, $Sh \rightarrow 1$, whereas for $\tn \gg 1$, $Sh \approx 1/\sqrt{\pi \tn}$.

 The predictions of the semi-infinite transient diffusion model \eqref{eqn:ShBimodel1} are compared in figure \ref{fig:SemiInfiniteModel} with the experimental measurements (discrete datapoints) and the numerical simulations (continuous lines).
-It can be observed that \eqref{eqn:ShBimodel1} correctly predicts the early time limit of $Sh=1$ for all cases, and $Sh \sim 1/\sqrt{\tn}$ at intermediate times for $w_i=0.2$ and $0.6$.
-Furthermore, figure \ref{fig:SemiInfiniteModel} also shows that the predicted value of $Sh$ from the model agrees reasonably well with the experiments and the simulations for $w_i=0.2$ and $0.6$.
-However, \eqref{eqn:ShBimodel1} severely underpredicts $Sh$ for $w_i=0.9$ until $\tn \approx 80$.
-Moreover, \eqref{eqn:ShBimodel1} also fails to capture the steep decay in $Sh$ seen in the simulations for $w_i=0.6$ and $w_i=0.9$ at long times (figure \ref{fig:SemiInfiniteModel}b, c).
-This calls for a careful re-examination of the assumptions made in the model, starting with the semi-infinite assumption.
+It can be observed that \eqref{eqn:ShBimodel1} correctly predicts the early time limit of $Sh=1$ for all cases, and $Sh \sim 1/\sqrt{\tn}$ at intermediate times for $w_i=0.2$ and $0.6$. \coltext{Moreover}, figure \ref{fig:SemiInfiniteModel} also shows that the predicted value of $Sh$ from the model agrees reasonably well with the experiments and the simulations for $w_i=0.2$ and $0.6$.
+However, \eqref{eqn:ShBimodel1} severely underpredicts $Sh$ for $w_i=0.9$ until $\tn \approx 80$. \coltext{Furthermore}, \eqref{eqn:ShBimodel1} also fails to capture the steep decay in $Sh$ seen in the simulations for $w_i=0.6$ and $w_i=0.9$ at long times (figures \ref{fig:SemiInfiniteModel}b \coltext{and} c).
+This calls for a careful re-examination of the assumptions made in the model.

-For the semi-infinite assumption to hold, the penetration depth of the diffusion front $\delta (t) = \sqrt{D t}$ should be much smaller than the length of the liquid column $L(t)$.
-We plot the variation of $\delta/L \left(= \sqrt{D t}/L\right)$ with $\tn$ as obtained from the experiments and numerical simulations in figure \ref{fig:deltaL} for different $w_i$.
-It can be observed that for $w_i=0.9$, $\delta/L=1$ at $\tn \approx 60$, which approximately agrees with the time when the slope of $Sh\left( \tn\right)$ starts to deviate from $Sh \sim \tn ^{-1/2}$.
-The same holds true for $w_i=0.6$ at $\tn \approx 10^3$.
-Thus, we conclude that although the semi-infinite assumption holds at early times, finite length effects should be included at later times for $w_i=0.6$ and $0.9$, to accurately capture the physics of the problem.